 Improper Administration of Your Breath, Blood or Urine Test

 There are extensive rules governing the administration of a breath, blood and urine tests.
-It’s important that you discuss the events preceding and following your breath test with your DUI attorney as soon as possible, while the details are still fresh in your mind.
+It’s important that you discuss the events preceding and following your breath test with your DUI lawyer as soon as possible, while the details are still fresh in your mind.
 If you can’t speak with them right away, write the events down.
 Improper administration of a breath test is an important aspect of a good DUI defense.
 Don’t let DUI Police mistakes cost you your future.

 Free Case Review

 Leave Your Review

 The information on this website is intended for general informational purposes only.
 Nothing contained throughout this site should be considered as legal advice for any particular individual, case, or situation.
 The information throughout this website is not intended to create, and receipt or viewing does not constitute an attorney-client relationship.